cotarr/collab-backend-token-auth/README.md

 # Credentials

 The collab-backend-token-auth middleware requires an Oauth2 client account to grant access to the Oauth2 authorization server in order to submit tokens for validation.
+In this project, they are configured in collab-auth.
 This consists of clientId and clientSecret values.

 # Installation